 If you want to shop for carpets, perfumes, spices or gold, head out to the Iranian Souq.
 This is a traditional Arab-style market which offers amazing value for money.
-You can bargain here, and keep an eye out for cheats.
+You can bargain here, but keep an eye out for cheats.
 The souq is a collection of stalls, hot and humid and filled with the smell of glorious spices.

-Qasr Al-Husn Palace and Fort
+Qasr Al-Hosn Palace and Fort

 Pin for later!

-If you have any other prepositions for this One Day in Abu Dhabi Itinerary feel free to share it in the comments below!Save
+If you have any other propositions for this One Day in Abu Dhabi Itinerary feel free to share it in the comments below!Save